caseymccullough/solar-energy-calculator/README.md

-# Solar Energy Calculator
-## (A clone of NREL's PVWatts)
+# Solar Energy Calculator (A clone of NREL's PVWatts)

 [Try the App!](https://solar-energy-calculator.herokuapp.com/)

-### This application emulates the [PVWatts application](https://pvwatts.nrel.gov/) provided by the National Renewable Energy Lab.
+This application emulates the [PVWatts application](https://pvwatts.nrel.gov/) produced by the National Renewable Energy Lab.
 Though it is somewhat different in appearance, it provides the same basic functionality as the NREL site.
 My site leverages NREL's